Success excites us!

 What if it wasn’t just about your accomplishments, status and power but also about contribution to the greater good?

-What if it wasn’t just about self-aggrandizement but also about warm relationships, and genuine happiness?
+Would you be ok if it wasn’t just about self-aggrandizement but also about warm relationships, and genuine happiness?

 In other words, finding purpose in everything you do.